 Avoid allowing cleaning fluids to penetrate the surface of the fabric.
 Remove fluids immediately by blotting with a clean, colorfast, absorbent cloth.

 Remove stains by using a soft brush or sponge and then apply warm, soapy water to the stain.
-Do not over wet as this may leave a ring and soak up any remaining cleaning solution.
+Do not over-wet as this may leave a ring and soak up any remaining cleaning solution.
 Use light, quick strokes, and start from the outside of the stain and work towards the center.
 Avoid rubbing or scrubbing the area as this may damage the fabric.
 Use a clean cloth and cool water to remove any residue.

 To disinfect PVC (polyvinyl chloride) vinyl upholstery, we recommend using these EPA-approved solutions which have been shown to sanitize against COVID-19 and other strains of the coronavirus.
-Always, pre-test any cleaning method or agent in a small, hidden, inconspicuous area to ensure it won’t damage the fabric.

 - A solution of 10% bleach mixed with 90% clean water